Skip to content

 config: UserTaskConfiguration(

-title: 'Approve $entityType',
+title: 'Approve request',

 schemaType: schemaType,

-input: context.input,
+input: context.accumulated,

 ),